 This is the third blog in my blog series, The Semantics of the Semantic Layer, where I describe the seven core capabilities of a semantic layer.
 In this blog, I will dive deeper into the semantic data model that serves as the critical underpinning of a business-friendly view of data.
 The data model is the canvas that a subject matter expert (SME) paints on to create a digital map of the business for everyone in the organization.

-As a reminder, the following diagram shows the six core capabilities for a semantic layer.
+As a reminder, the following diagram shows the seven core capabilities for a semantic layer.
 This blog will focus on “Semantic Modeling”, highlighted in red: